-Regarding the portion of the Sub-Fund allocated to sustainable investments, the Manager or the third-party asset manager(s) appointed by the Manager to manage the Sub-Fund consider the 16 mandatory indicators on greenhouse gas emissions, biodiversity, water, waste, social and sovereign indicators with reference to the companies in which the Sub-Fund invests in order to show the impact of the sustainable investments against these indicators.
+Regarding the portion of the Sub-Fund allocated to sustainable investments, the Manager or the third-party asset manager(s) appointed by the Manager to manage the Sub-Fund consider the 14 mandatory indicators on greenhouse gas emissions, biodiversity, water, waste and social indicators with reference to the companies in which the Sub-Fund invests in order to show the impact of the sustainable investments against these indicators.
 Accordingly, the Manager or the third-party asset manager(s) demonstrate that the sustainable investments of the companies do not significantly harm ("DNSH") any of these environmental or social objectives.
-The additional 2 mandatory PAI indicators for real estate do not apply to the Sub-Fund.
+The additional 4 mandatory PAI indicators for sovereigns and real estate do not apply to the Sub-Fund.

 How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
+Details:

-Details: The Manager and/or the third-party asset manager(s) appointed by the Manager ensure, through the use of screening tools, to exclude companies that do not comply with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights.
+The Manager and/or the third-party asset manager(s) appointed by the Manager ensure, through the use of screening tools, to exclude companies that do not comply with the OECD Guidelines for impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters.
+Multinational Enterprises and the UN Guiding Principles on Business and Human Rights.